reidMaks/view_assist_integration_uk/custom_components/view_assist/docs/timers.md

  - `timer_id` (optional) - this is the id of the individual timer you wish to view
  - `entity_id` (optional) - the entity id of the VA device.
 This will return all timers for that VA device.
  - `device_id` (optional) - this is the device id of the voice device which was passed in when the timer was created.
 This will return all timers for that device id.
+ - `name` (optional) - the name of the timer.
+This can be provided with an entity/device id or on its own.
+If a timer id is supplied, it has no effect.
  - `include_expired` (optional) - this will include/exclude expired timers

 #### Response